mmihevc/cs370/README.md

    * **./server.sh**
 2. Build the Client
    * ./client.sh
-   * Note: at the moment the client does not perform any actions so you do not need to run the client
+   * Note: at the moment the client does not perform any actions so you do not need to run the client.

+Running ./server.sh will build your Docker image and run the image as a Container.